MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Experiments

 \subsection{Weighted Label Ensemble Analysis}

-In the rightmost plot of Figure \ref{fig:hyperparams}, we compare different mechanisms for computing the sentence weights for the weighted label ensemble (Definition \ref{fig:labelensemble}).
-We compare using equal weights for sentences, sentence centrality \cite{liang2021improving}, class discriminativeness (what MEGClass proposes, as shown in Definition \ref{fig:labelensemble}), and both sentence centrality and class discriminativeness.
-Sentence centrality is a popular metric for sentence weight computation in document summarization methods \cite{liang2021improving}, measuring the similarity between a given sentence at position $i$ and all sentences with positions $\geq i+1$.
-Its values tend to reflect sentence-leading bias.
-Figure \ref{fig:hyperparams} shows that class discriminativeness overall performs the best, especially on long-document datasets like NYT where the leading sentences do not reflect all of the main topics, demonstrating the need for a class-discriminative weighted label ensemble.
+In Figure \ref{fig:sentweights}, we compare different mechanisms for computing the sentence weights used in the weighted label ensemble (Section \ref{classdistestimation}).
+We compare using equal sentence weights, sentence centrality \cite{liang2021improving}, and class discriminativeness (what MEGClass proposes in Equation \ref{tag:sentweight}).
+Sentence centrality is a popular sentence weight metric in document summarization \cite{liang2021improving}, measuring the similarity between a given sentence at position $i$ and all sentences with positions $\geq i+1$.
+Its values tend to reflect leading-sentence bias.
+Figure \ref{fig:sentweights} demonstrates that the class discriminativeness metric we propose performs the best overall, especially on long-document datasets like NYT where the leading sentences do not reflect all of the main topics.
+This demonstrates the need for a class-discriminative weighted label ensemble.